Elermore Vale

 Table Chart PROFILE FAQ

-Health performance in Elermore Vale is well below average with a range of health conditions having marked impacts on both younger and older age cohorts
+Health performance in Elermore Vale is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

 Frequently Asked Questions - Health